Nonagon Infinity

 Nonagon Infinity is the eighth studio album by Australian psychedelic rock band King Gizzard & the Lizard Wizard.
-It was released on 29 April 2016 on ATO Records.
+It was released on 29 April 2016 on Flightless Records in Australia, ATO Records in the United States, and Heavenly Recordings in Europe.
 The album is designed to play as an "infinite loop" where each song segues into the next and the last song segues into the first, so that "the record can be played front-to-back-to-front-to-back and the sound won't break".
 The title is a reference to this idea, as there are nine songs on the album that could be played "infinitely".

 Considered the band's breakthrough album, Nonagon Infinity earned positive reviews from critics and gave King Gizzard greater international exposure, while becoming their first release to make the top 20 of the Australian albums chart.
-The album "controversially" won Best Hard Rock/Heavy Metal album at the ARIA Music Awards of 2016, with some accusing the ARIA of miscategorizing Nonagon Infinity.
+The album controversially won Best Hard Rock/Heavy Metal album at the ARIA Music Awards of 2016, with some accusing the ARIA of miscategorizing Nonagon Infinity.
 The album won Best Album at the Music Victoria Awards of 2016.